morrisyoung/eQTL_v6_script/README.md

 Then run the two sections of "genotype\_vcf\_parser.py" under "./genotype\_imputed/", to perform the following two functions:

 1. splitting the VCF file into header file and sub-VCF file for each chromosome
-2. extracting the tped/dosage information from each sub-VCF file for each chromosome
+2. extracting the tped/dosage/snp\_exclusion\_list information from each sub-VCF file for each chromosome

+After that, we can use the procedure similar to GTEx.v.4 to process the data (snp exclusion, pruning; here is the [link](https://github.com/morrisyoung/eQTL_v4_script#5-the-pipeline-for-genotype-qc-and-ld-pruning)).